abhiramasonny/jaithon/CONTRIBUTING.md

 ## Adding a language feature

-1. Write the specification change first, in `spec/LANGUAGE.md`.
+1. Write the specification change first.
+What a person writing `.jai` needs to know goes in `LANGUAGE.md`.
+Type rules, bytecode flags, and GPU lifetime rules also go in `spec/`.
 2. Add a golden test showing it working and an error test showing it failing.
 3. Lexer --> parser --> AST --> resolver --> checker --> codegen --> VM, in that order.
 Each stage should compile and its own tests pass before you start the next.
 4. Implement compiler changes in `lib/jaithon/compile/` and VM changes under `src/vm/`.